 - Training and experience acquired, and how they complement the student’s education

-A passing grade requires that the internship is completed and an acceptable report has been submitted.
+A passing letter grade requires that the internship is completed and an acceptable report has been submitted.
 Beyond that, the letter grade is mainly based on the quality of the internship report, and only to a very minor extent on the nature of the internship.
 A good report covers relevant aspects of the internship experience – to the extent this can be done without revealing proprietary information – and is well structured, clear, and carefully written.

 No. Fieldwork course CPT cannot be a standalone course in the final term.